Nanluoguxiang (South Luogu Lane)

 Bar Hopping at Nights & Shopping for Souvenirs

-As the 3rd most popular bar street in Beijing (just behind Sanlitun and Houhai), there are several shops will catch your attention.
+As the 3rd most popular bar street in Beijing (just behind Sanlitun and Houhai) and an authentic night market, there are several shops will catch your attention.
 One of the most impressive parts in Nanluoguxiang is various distinctive shops.

 Pass by Bar